slackdaystudio/gemini-studio-feedback/README.md

 [**Request a Feature →**](https://github.com/slackdaystudio/gemini-studio-feedback/issues/new?template=feature_request.md)

-## 💬 General Feedback
+## 💬 Join the Community

 Not sure if it's a bug or a feature request?
-Just want to share thoughts?
-Feel free to:
+Just want to chat?
+We have multiple ways to connect:

-- Open a [Discussion](https://github.com/slackdaystudio/gemini-studio-feedback/discussions) for open-ended conversations
+- **[Join our Discord Server](https://discord.gg/AWSdEQHwsn)** - Real-time chat, questions, character sharing, and community discussions
-- Share your success stories - we love hearing how Gemini Studio helped your game!
+- **[GitHub Discussions](https://github.com/slackdaystudio/gemini-studio-feedback/discussions)** - For longer-form conversations and ideas
-- Ask questions about features or functionality
+- **Share your success stories** - We love hearing how Gemini Studio helped your game!

 ## 🌟 Beta Testing Program